 This spiritual exercise takes place over the course of five days, the 8th to the 12th of Dhul Hijjah, the last month of the Islamic (Hijri) calendar.
 The detailed rituals of the pilgrimage include purification, wearing modest white robes, walking counterclockwise around the kabaa, and stoning evil, or shaytaan.

-In a little more than a week’s time, close to three million people will complete the pilgrimage.
-I’ve been blessed with the opportunity to be one of the pilgrims participating in Hajj 2017.
-After hours of research on how to prepare for hajj, I’ve established five Hajj preparation essentials to help you make the best of your trip.
+Every year, close to three million people will complete the pilgrimage and travel to Makkah from all over the world.
+Many pilgrims are preparing for the important journey to Saudi Arabia.
+After a lot of research online on how to prepare for Hajj, here are five Hajj preparation essentials to help you make the best of your trip.

 HAJJ PACKING LIST